NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

        seed is a good hybrid approach.

     2 - Low-resolution disparity from an input DEM
        Use a lower-resolution DEM together with an estimated value for its error to compute the low-resolution disparity, which will then be used to find the full-resolution disparity as above.
 These quantities can be specified via the options ``disparity-estimation-dem`` and
        ``disparity-estimation-dem-error`` respectively.
-This option is
-       not compatible with map projected input images.
+See also
+       :numref:`d_sub_dem`.

     3 - Disparity from full-resolution images at a sparse number of points.
        This is an advanced option for terrain having snow and no large-scale features.
-It is described in :numref:`sparse_disp`.
+This is described in :numref:`sparse_disp`.

-    For large images, bigger than MOC-NA, using the low-resolution disparity seed is a definitive plus.
-Smaller images such as Cassini ISS or MER images should just shut this option off to save storage space.

 corr-sub-seed-percent (*float*) (default=0.25)
     When using ``corr-seed-mode 1``, the solved-for or user-provided